Skip to main content

 provider = "daytona"

-Project defaults and workflow config values merge per the normative merge matrix: most fields merge by field (higher-precedence wins per key), run.inputs replaces wholesale, run.sandbox.env sticky-merges by key, and run.prepare.steps replaces whole-list.
+Project defaults and workflow config values merge per the normative merge matrix: most fields merge by field (higher-precedence wins per key), TOML run.inputs tables replace wholesale, CLI input flags merge per key at highest precedence, environment env and labels merge by key, environment volumes replace as a whole list, and run.prepare.steps replaces whole-list.

 Machine defaults